dustinpfister/blog_posts/_posts/threejs-examples-lines-sphere-circles.md

 ### Version Numbers matter

-I was using r135 when I first wrote this post.
+I was using r135 when I first wrote this post, and the last time I cam around to do some editing I was using r146.

-## 1 - Getting the general idea working first
+## 1 - Getting the general idea working first \( r0 \)

 When I started a new prototype folder in which to just get the basic idea of what I wanted working I had everything in just one javaScript file which is often the case when first starting out with one of these ideas.
 In this single javaScript file I create my usual scene object, camera, renderer and so forth, but the main thing of interest are the methods that I made to create an array or points, and a group of lines where each line if a collection of these points.